 Mobile data traffic growth outlook

-- Total mobile data traffic is expected to increase by nearly eight times by the end of 2023.
+- Total mobile traffic is expected to increase by a factor of 5 over the next 6 years, reaching 136EB/month by the end of 2024.

-Total mobile data traffic is expected to increase by nearly eight times
+Total mobile data traffic is expected to be five times higher

-Total mobile data traffic is forecast to rise at a compound annual growth rate (CAGR) of 43 percent, reaching close to 107 exabytes (EB) per month by the end of 2023.
-At that time, it is expected that 20 percent of mobile data traffic worldwide will be carried by 5G networks.
-This is 1.5 times more than the total of 4G/3G/2G traffic today.
-In regions with early 5G deployment, the 5G share of traffic will be higher than 20 percent.
+Close to 90 percent of total mobile data traffic is generated by smartphones today – a figure which is projected to reach 95 percent at the end of 2024.
+As monthly usage per smartphone continues to increase, total mobile data traffic is predicted to rise at a compound annual growth rate (CAGR) of 31 percent over the forecast period, reaching 136 exabytes (EB) per month by the end of 2024.
+It is expected that 25 percent of mobile data traffic worldwide will be carried by 5G networks at that time.
+This is 1.3 times more than the total traffic today.

 Currently, the 5G traffic forecast does not include traffic generated by fixed wireless access (FWA) services.
 However, as FWA is one of the early use cases planned for 5G in some regions, it could have a significant impact on the forecast figures, depending on market uptake of the service.

-North East Asia is the most populous region and as such has the largest share of global mobile data traffic – 27 percent at the end of 2017.
-This will continue into 2023, when total mobile data traffic in the region is forecast to reach 25EB per month.
-The rapid growth in mobile broadband subscriptions in North East Asia is expected to continue.
-China alone is set to add around 335 million mobile broadband subscriptions by the end of 2023, driving data traffic up to 18EB per month in the country.
+North East Asia is the world’s most populous region and, as such, has the largest share of global mobile data traffic – close to 30 percent at the end of 2018.
+In 2024, total mobile data traffic in the region is forecast to reach 39EB per month.
+The rapid growth in mobile broadband subscriptions is expected to continue.
+China is set to add around 170 million mobile broadband subscriptions by the end of 2024, which – together with the increased usage per smartphone – will drive total data traffic up to 29EB per month in the country.

 North America and Western Europe have a larger share of the total traffic volume than subscription numbers imply.
 This is due to well built-out LTE networks and high penetration of high-end user devices, complemented with affordable packages offering large volumes of data.
-This combination leads to high data usage per subscription.
-With increased consumption of broadband-intensive services, such as video, and new applications like VR and AR, total mobile data traffic is expected to exceed 19EB per month in North America and 11EB per month in Western Europe in 2023.
+With increased consumption of broadband-intensive services, such as video, and new applications like virtual reality and augmented reality, in 2024 total mobile data traffic is expected to exceed 19EB per month in North America and 14EB per month in Western Europe.